towolf/towolf.github.com/docs/PsychColorimetric/ComputeDE.markdown

 Useful in color difference calculations.

 10/17/93    dhb  Wrote it.
-12/18/98    dhb  Re\-wrote so as not to be a memory hog.
+12/18/98    dhb  Re-wrote so as not to be a memory hog.

 <div class="code_header" style="text-align:right;">